-Trans Bay Cable LLC ("Trans Bay") (U934-E) hereby submits to the California Public Utilities Commission ("Commission") an Advice Letter providing an update to the list of affiliates in Attachment A to its Affiliate Transaction Rules Compliance Plan ("Compliance Plan").
+Trans Bay Cable LLC ("Trans Bay") (U934-E) hereby submits to the California Public Utilities Commission (the "Commission") an Advice Letter providing certain updates to its Affiliate Transaction Rules Compliance Plan ("Compliance Plan").
+Specifically, Trans Bay has updated the list of affiliates in Attachment A and the list of officers in Attachment B.